The Golf Wedge – The Key To Success Around the Greens

 So, depending on how far a golfer hits other clubs in their bag, they may prefer to use specific degree wedges that best close out any distance gaps between clubs.
 The most popular wedge set those golfers like to use is the 52, 56, and 60-degree clubs.

 Click on the text link here to check out GDN’s outstanding golf wedges! ⇓ https://www.kqzyfj.com/click-8400904-15442000

-Types of Top Rated Golf Wedges
+Types of Top-Rated Golf Wedges

 A gap wedge has slightly more loft than a pitching wedge, but shots will travel farther than with a sand wedge or lob wedge.
-The club is a fairly new development made by club manufactures to bridge the distance different between the pitching and sand wedge.
+The club is a fairly new development made by club manufacturers to bridge the distance difference between the pitching and sand wedge.
 The standard loft for a gap wedge can be anywhere between 50 and 54 degrees.
 The relatively strong loft of a gap wedge also makes it a standard choice for chipping and pitching near the green.

 Golf Tip: I highly recommend carrying at least two wedges in your bag when playing your course.
-The pitching wedge and the sand wedge are must haves in the bag for most golfers.
-Adding a lob wedge or gap wedge can be beneficial but keep in mind you can only carry 14 clubs in your bag so if you add a lob or gap wedge you’ll probably have to remove another club in your bag to be at the 14 club maximum.
+The pitching wedge and the sand wedge are must-haves in the bag for most golfers.
+Adding a lob wedge or gap wedge can be beneficial but keep in mind you can only carry 14 clubs in your bag so if you add a lob or gap wedge, you’ll probably have to remove another club in your bag to be at the 14-club maximum.